p-DG cyclotomic nilHecke algebras II: Cellular algebras under p -differential

 which is treated as a finite-cell module (Definition \ref{def-finite-cell}) with both internal differentials (on $J\{k\}$ and $A\{k\}$) and external ones (indicated on the arrows).
 Thus

 where, in the last isomorphism, we have used the fact that $J^2=J$ (Lemma \ref{lemcellularidealqh}) so that $A/J\otimes_A J\cong 0$.
 The result follows. \end{proof}

-We remark that the above results Lemma \ref{lemTembedding}--Lemma \ref{lemTperp} also hold when one restricts to the full subcategories of compact objects in the corresponding derived categories, as long as $\Delta$ is assumed to be compact and cofibrant.
+\begin{rem} Note that Lemma \ref{lemTembedding}--Lemma \ref{lemTperp} also hold when one restricts to the full subcategories of compact objects in the corresponding derived categories, as long as $\Delta$ is assumed to be compact and cofibrant.
 For instance, to see that $j_!$ sends compact objects in $\mc{D}(A/J)$ to compact objects in $\mc{D}(A)$, it suffices to test it on the $p$-DG module $A/J\in \mc{D}^c(A/J)$ by Theorem \ref{thmcompactmodules}.
-Then the module $A/J$ has the cofibrant replacement in \eqref{eqncofresolutionAmodJ}, and therefore it is compact in $\mc{D}(A)$.
+Then the module $A/J$ has the cofibrant replacement in \eqref{eqncofresolutionAmodJ}, and therefore it is compact in $\mc{D}(A)$. \end{rem}

 \begin{defn} A collection of admissible full triangulated subcategories

 is a \emph{semi-orthogonal decomposition of $\mc{D}$} if there is a sequence of left admissible subcategories

 such that $\mc{T}_i$ is left orthogonal to $\mc{D}_{i-1}$ in $\mc{D}_i$, $i=1,\dots, n$. \end{defn}